 We were really psyched about Tidal Twister.
 The hype and the promo around the ride made it seem like a serious new ride.
 The Futuristic track design the dueling nature and the continuous loops with a Zero-G roll it all looked very promising.
 What we seem to have got is a glorified fairground ride.

 In the Promo the track appeared to be some kind of electrified rail and something from the future but the reality is nothing of the sort.
 As the ride clunks and bangs its way around the track it seems more reminiscent of carnivals of yesteryear than the future.

 Yes, the ride has a Zero-G Roll which elevates it slightly above a Carnival attraction but the whole thing looks like it could fit on the back of a truck … complete with shoddy announcers and powered along by rotating car tires.
 The initial response from most people was “Is that it?”
 It isn’t fast, it isn’t scary and it’s not even particularly fun.

 It seems a poor choice to us and not what the park needs to get back up to the old days.
-To be fair the PArk is opening a ride a year and last years Electric Eel was a corker, and we hold high hopes for Mako, but this was oversold quite a bit.
+To be fair the Park is opening a ride a year and last year’s ride, Electric Eel was a corker, and we hold high hopes for Mako, but this was oversold quite a bit.
 We get rides are expensive and this is clearly a “Cheap” Option, but they could definitely have added something more exciting than this for the budget. – Our Rating – 2.6